Julie has been involved with osteopathy for over 40 years. She is in full time practice from a lovely quiet room in Randwick.

 Julie continues extensive postgraduate study & teaches at postgraduate level in osteopathy in the cranial field, osteopathic paediatrics and the care of pregnancy, both locally and internationally.

 “I have been a member of the teaching faculty of the Sutherland Cranial Teaching Foundation (SCTF) in the UK; and I am an honorary board member of the SCTF in Australia and New Zealand.
-I teach with other groups in Australia and New Zealand and run independent programs in osteopathic paediatrics.
-I also teach with the Advanced Osteopathy Institute in Milan and consults to their associated children’s clinics.
-This has allowed me great opportunities to see premature babies alongside clinicians in neonatal care”.
+I have taught with other groups in Australia and New Zealand and also run independent programs in osteopathic paediatrics.
+I also teach with the Advanced Osteopathy Institute in Milan and this year also join SOMA in Milan to teach on their women’s health program”.

-“This year I will be teaching 4 programs in Italy including contributing to a Paediatric Masters level course.
-I have been very fortunate to teach with this Italian group for the last 6 years and we have plans for many more courses together into the future”.
+“This year I will be teaching several programs in Italy including contributing to a Paediatric Masters level course.
+I have been very fortunate to teach with this Italian group for the last 8 years and we have plans for many more courses together into the future”.

-Julie sits on an advisory Clinical Practice Group for Osteopathy Australia helping to pave the way for best practice and best education for osteopaths in the care of children.
+Julie has contributed to an advisory Clinical Practice Group for Osteopathy Australia helping to pave the way for best practice and best education for osteopaths in the care of children.

 Julie has three young-adult children, two of university age.
 She has vast experience in parenting, education and development, assisting families with managing health and developmental issues.